Lung Cancer Treatment

 Targeted Therapy

 For example, some targeted therapies prevent cancer cells from creating the blood vessels they need to grow.
-Without these blood vessels, the cancer cells will die.
+Without these blood vessels, cancer cells will die.

 The National Cancer Institute (NCI) notes that targeted therapy doesn’t cause as much harm to healthy tissue, so patients may have fewer side effects than if they were treated with chemotherapy or radiation.